 We are steeped in a specific slurry of climates, cultures, moments, commitments, whims — from a millennia of memories passed onto us by ancestors and dreamed up by those to come.
 When we let a bit of us seep out onto paper, canvas, panel, fiber — the vastness of our infinite selves finds a tangible form, indefinitely.
 That is art.

-“Kadusné” is the Tlingit name given to Ursala Hudson by her mother.
+“Kadusné” is the Tlingit name given to me by my mother.
 It is a verb, translating as “they are weaving”.

-As her daily rituals evolve to support deliberate creativity, Ursala refers to her inner “diety”, or essential self, as Kadusné.
+As my daily rituals evolve to support deliberate creativity, I refer to my inner “diety”, or essential self, as Kadusné.
 Immediately, upon honoring the name and divine essence, the two personas yoke.
 The Ego tends to draw back, the ancestors step closer, and Kadusné can be found working.

 Presentations & Collaborations